-Dr. Regine Ehleiter is a Berlin-based curator and art historian with a research focus on transnational exhibition history, artists’ publications, conceptualism and ecology.
-She is currently a Senior Fellow at the Center for Advanced Studies Access to Cultural Goods in Digital Change at the University of Muenster.
-Prior to that, she worked as a Postdoctoral Researcher at the Cluster of Excellence Temporal Communities.
-Doing Literature in a Global Perspective of the Freie University Berlin and held teaching positions at the Hochschule für Grafik und Buchkunst Leipzig (Academy of Fine Arts Leipzig) and at the Universität Hildesheim.
+Dr Regine Ehleiter is a Berlin-based art historian and curator specialising in exhibition history, artists’ publishing, and the intersections of art and ecology.
+She is currently a Postdoctoral Researcher at the Chair for Digital Arts and Cultural Mediation of Witten/Herdecke University.
+In 2024/25, she was a Senior Fellow at the Center for Advanced Studies Access to Cultural Goods in Digital Change at Münster University.
+Prior to that, she worked as a Postdoctoral Researcher at the Cluster of Excellence Temporal Communities: Doing Literature in a Global Perspective of the Freie University Berlin (2022-24) and held teaching positions at the Hochschule für Grafik und Buchkunst Leipzig (Academy of Fine Arts Leipzig) and at the Universität Hildesheim.

-Regine studied Cultural Studies, Art History and Journalism in Leipzig and London.
-In 2006, she co-founded the non-profit space D21 Kunstraum.
-After completing her M.A. in 2011, she joined the curatorial team of Staatliche Kunsthalle Baden-Baden.
-Here, she organized several solo exhibitions and, together with Johan Holten, a major group exhibition on wall works (Auf Zeit, 2013).
-Following that, she worked for the 6th f/stop Festival for Contemporary Photography in Leipzig.
-Regine was awarded a Curatorial Fellowship of the state of Rhineland Palatinate in 2017 and a travel grant for curatorial research by the Goethe Institut in 2024 .
-Together with Tabea Nixdorff, she runs the curatorial event series, Reading Artists’ Books, initiated in memory of the Chicago-based librarian, artist and author Doro Boehme.
-Most recently, Regine organized the first exhibition in Germany by the late Argentinian conceptual artist Mirtha Dermisache (Mirtha Dermisache: To Be Read, 7 June to 11 August 2024, Berlin).
+After studying Cultural Studies, Art History and Journalism in Leipzig and London, she joined the curatorial team at the Staatliche Kunsthalle Baden-Baden, where she organised several solo exhibitions and, in collaboration with Johan Holten, co-curated a major group exhibition on wall works (Auf Zeit, 2013).
+Following that, she served as Head of Publications for the 6th f/stop Festival for Contemporary Photography in Leipzig.
+For 2016/2017, she received a Curatorial Fellowship from the state of Rhineland-Palatinate, and in 2024 a travel grant for curatorial research from the Goethe-Institut.
+Together with Tabea Nixdorff, she co-leads the curatorial event series, Reading Artists’ Books, initiated in memory of the Chicago-based librarian, artist, and author Doro Boehme.
+Most recently, she curated the first exhibition of the late Argentinian conceptual artist Mirtha Dermisache, titled Mirtha Dermisache: To Be Read (7 June – 11 August 2024, Berlin).

 https://hgb-leipzig.academia.edu/RegineEhleiter